 Nothing should be made from cotton.
 Cotton gets wet either from contact with the snow or sweat.
 Once cotton is wet it is cold.
 It’s going to stay wet and cold for the rest of the day and there is nothing you can do about it.
 Just avoid anything cotton from the start if it’s going to be a baselayer, mid layer, sock, hat or glove.

 Nothing feels worse than falling, in the snow, in a pair of jeans and then freezing the rest of the day.
-Look for clothing that specifies wicking, breathing, fast drying, etc… The goal of layering is to pass the moisture from our skin to the inner layer to outer layer and then outside to keep us warm and dry.
+Look for clothing that specifies moisture wicking, breathing, fast drying, etc… The goal of layering is to pass the moisture from our skin to the inner layer to outer layer and then outside to keep us warm and dry.
 Merino wool is a good material for base layers, mid layers and socks.

 Good socks are important.
 You will notice that they don’t have seems around the toes.
 Seems are pressure points.
 Pressure points cut your circulation off quickly once you clamp your boots down.
 Don’t go for any kind of cotton sock or any sock with a seam.

 Wearing 2 pairs of socks is also not the way to go.
 You will inevitably get a wrinkle somewhere in the overlap that will have the same effect as a seam.
 The same goes for your base layers or ski pant.
 Any ridges or seams can cuck off circulation.
 Nothing goes in your ski boot but your socks.
 Anything that is wicking is a bonus to keep the sweat from being trapped on your feet.
 If you have cold toes while skiing toe warmers or heated boots can help.
 See my reviews of toe warmers and heated insoles for more information.

 You can double or triple up on baselayers but again one medium to heavyweight will work just fine.
 Definitely go for something that has good wicking properties to go with insulation value so that your skin stays dry.